ThePotatoPvP/ThePotatoPvP/README.md

 - 💻 I do things in in Python, C, OCaml, JavaScript, HTML, and CSS
 - 🌟 Enthusiastic about learning and experimenting with new technologies
 - 🐧`sudo pacman -Syu` addict
+- 🇸🇨 I like flags, I should learn more about them some day

 ## My GitHub Stats